aneasystone/github-trending/README.md

 ## Go

+* 【2025-01-14】[yusing / go-proxy](https://github.com/yusing/go-proxy) - Easy to use reverse proxy with docker integration
 * 【2025-01-13】[dlvhdr / gh-dash](https://github.com/dlvhdr/gh-dash) - A beautiful CLI dashboard for GitHub 🚀
 * 【2025-01-13】[icereed / paperless-gpt](https://github.com/icereed/paperless-gpt) - Use LLMs and LLM Vision (OCR) to handle paperless-ngx - Document Digitalization powered by AI
 * 【2025-01-09】[apache / answer](https://github.com/apache/answer) - A Q&A platform software for teams at any scales.
 Whether it's a community forum, help center, or knowledge management platform, you can always count on Apache Answer.